Home > Inspirations > Those Hands (For Paul)

 After the honeymoon, we paused at the entrance of our first apartment, and he swept me up in his arms and carried me over the threshold.

-Those hands encircled my waist as we celebrated my graduation from college.
+Those hands circled my waist as we celebrated my graduation from college.
 After working through four years in three different colleges, he shared with me my dream of a college degree.
 During the drive home, he held my hand as we shared anecdotes from the ceremony.

-Almost a year later, his hands trembled as he gently held his tiny newborn daughter for the first time.
+A year later, his hands trembled as he gently held his tiny newborn daughter for the first time.
 Each time I saw him holding our child, I was in awe how such strong hands could tenderly cuddle, caress, and love.

 In the coming years those hands proudly held three sons up to the window where weeping grandparents stood on the other side.
 His hands became adept at diapering and burping; drooling babies gnawed on his fingers to soothe their inflamed gums.